-Implemented To be updated in June 2018 report Target date: April 2018
+Partially Implemented To be updated in June 2018 report Target date: June 2019

-DEPARTMENT UPDATE AS OF JUNE 2018: This recommendation was completed by ORS in April 2018 when the Boards approved the revised investments policies for fees to be in line with GFOA recommendations.
+DEPARTMENT UPDATE AS OF JUNE 2018: This recommendation was partially implemented by ORS in April 2018 when the Boards approved the revised investments policies for fees to be in line with GFOA recommendations.
+Further work with the current Cortex Investment project includes clarification of different levels of investment decisions, including which bodies have the authority to implement or approve decisions.